codeplayyy/php-jwt/README.md

 # php-jwt
 Minimal implementation of JWT in PHP.
 A simple code to encode and decode JSON Web Tokens (JWT) in PHP, conforming to RFC 7519.

-# firebase/php-jwt library for token generation and validation
+# Library to encode and decode JSON Web Tokens (JWT) in PHP
 [PHP-JWT by Firebase](https://github.com/firebase/php-jwt)

 # SQL users table structure